Prepare to leave

 Find a safe place to stay

-- Arrange to stay with friends or family
+- Arrange to stay with friends or family; or

-- Call a local shelter and complete the intake process in advance
+- Call potential shelters and complete the intake process in advance

-- Important personal documents such as your driver’s license, social insurance number, birth certificates, immigration papers, social service papers, etc.
+- Personal documents such as your driver’s license, social insurance number, birth certificates, immigration papers, social service papers, etc.

 - Rent and utility receipts or mortgage papers